 Recommended Reading: Muay Thai vs. Kickboxing – The Fight that Changed History

-If you put a Muay Thai fighter in the ring against a Kickboxer with a similar experience level (same number of fights etc.), the Muay Thai fighter will win every time because of the clinch and extra weapons.
+If you put a Muay Thai fighter in the ring against a Kickboxer with a similar experience level (same number of matches etc.), the Muay Thai fighter will win every time because of the clinch and extra weapons.
 The addition of elbow strikes, knees and clinching make Muay Thai fighters have much more deadly weapons at their disposal.
 Instead of limiting their striking to kicks and punches, they can attack with elbows and knees in close range.
 This is why Muay Thai is the de facto striking style for all MMA fighters.

 Muay Thai is a sport that was developed in Thailand as a form of combat and eventually turned into a ring sport like Boxing.
 Because of the competition element, Muay Thai has evolved considerably over the years to incorporate better boxing and movement.
 In the past 20 years, Muay Thai gyms in Thailand began to incorporate Western Boxing directly into their training, which has created a new breed of elite strikers.